 Thank you for your interest in participating in the Utah Master Naturalist Program.
 Before you register, it is important for you to understand what the program is all about.

 What is the Utah Master Naturalist Program?

 By participating in the Utah Master Naturalist Program, you will be initiating or continuing your own personal journey - a journey that will increase your knowledge of Utah’s natural systems, of the plants and animals that depend upon those systems, and our role in shaping our past, in determining our future, and as stewards of the land.

 The Utah Master Naturalist Program is a certification program developed by Utah State University Extension with the partnership of more than 25 other organizations in Utah.
 The mission of the Utah Master Naturalist Program is to develop well-informed volunteers and professionals who provide education, outreach, and service promoting stewardship of natural resources within their communities.
 The program consists of 40 hours of training, with at least 50% of the time spent in the field.
-Registration fees are $175, and a limited number of scholarships are available.
+Registration fees are $175, and a limited number of scholarships are available to teachers.

 Who should enroll?